Originally published on March 6, 2018, by Sophie Pettit. Last updated on November 21, 2019, by Ching Yuen.

-The speakeasy (or hidden bar) concept has blown up in Hong Kong over the past couple of years, meeting our growing desire to enjoy our cocktails with a dash of mystery and a twist of adventure.
+Speakeasies (or hidden bars) have blown up in Hong Kong over the past couple of years, meeting our growing desire to enjoy our cocktails with a dash of mystery and a twist of adventure.
 So we thought it was about time we ventured down the alleyways, behind thick curtains, and down spiral staircases to find you the very best our city has to offer.
 Finding these hidden gems is an adventure in itself, so next time you hit the town, why not take on the challenge and get in on the secret?

 The Wise King

-Nestled away in an alleyway off Staunton Street, behind a discreet door beside a mural of stoic, medieval kings, lies The Wise King, an independent Spanish themed cocktail bar which takes the name of the 13th century king, Alfonso X of Castile.
+Nestled away in an alleyway off Staunton Street, behind a discreet door beside a mural of stoic and medieval kings, lies The Wise King, a Spanish-themed cocktail bar which takes the name of the 13th-century king, Alfonso X of Castile.
 Here, you will stumble upon a small yet opulent interior, where soft, golden lighting illuminates decadent wallpaper scattered with golden crowns and giant letter W’s to remind you that you are in the presence of royalty.
-As legend goes, The Wise King issued a decree that no alcoholic beverage should be served without food, so within this old-world lounge, you will find a menu of delicious tapas – such as Patata Bravas and Spanish Charcuterie and Cheese selections – to enjoy alongside exquisitely made cocktails.

 Dr Fern’s Gin Parlour